Skip to content

 After the user grants or denies permission, the authorization server redirects the user back to this specified URI.

-It's necessary to pre-configure this URI in the client, and only exact matches are accepted (no wildcards are allowed).
-This helps ensure the security of the authorization process.
+It's necessary to pre-configure this URI in the client, and only exact matches are accepted (no wildcards).

 Web origins